AidanGoldfarb/CheckersAI/README.txt

 		A: Board.getChildren(): method of a board state, return all possible 'child' states (all legal moves made) for a given state
 		Actions: Board.getChildren() turn dependant
 		Results: Board.move(move) results in an updated Board state with move made
 		Cost: Depth is calculated when looking down the tree, fixed-depth.
+Implemented in the various minimax classes
 	4) Board.java  Piece.java  Point.java  Start.java  Minimax(DL/H/HAB).java(3 different classes) represent proper object-oriented design
+		Per requirements, there is no standalone alpha-beta pruning minimax, only a minimax heuristic with alpha beta.
+This could be easily changed by replacing the cutoff test with terminal test.

 Heuristic:
 	1)A basic row score system.
 The farther a piece is advanced up the board, the better.
 A high utility value is awarded to a position with more advanced pieces.